-    Earlier this year, an international call for the engagement of a curatorial team to curate the Malta Pavilion at the 59th International Art Exhibition - La Biennale di Venezia 2022 was published by Arts Council Malta, in its capacity as Pavilion Commissioner, under the auspices of the Ministry for the National Heritage, the Arts and Local Government.
+Earlier this year Arts Council Malta published – in its capacity as Pavilion Commissioner, under the auspices of the Ministry for the National Heritage, the Arts and Local Government – an international call for the engagement of a curatorial team to curate the Malta Pavilion at the 59th International Art Exhibition – La Biennale di Venezia 2022.
 An evaluation board comprising of experts in the sector assessed the proposals received and unanimously decided that Diplomazija Astuta was the best project to represent Malta in Venice.

-The work shall celebrate the centuries-long art historical exchange between Malta and Italy, while addressing many of the global challenges we face in today’s world, including inequality, justice, and peace.
-Collectively, their works prompt viewers to traverse a space where the tragedy, brutality and injustice of St. John’s execution are experienced in the present day, in real time and space.
-Through the re-presentation of St. John’s beheading through a contemporary sculptural language, biblical tragedy shall resonate with current world cultural events and aim to offers viewers a visceral examination of justice and peace.
+The work shall celebrate the centuries-long art historical exchange between Malta and Italy while addressing many of the global challenges we face in today’s world, including inequality, justice and peace.
+Collectively, their works prompt viewers to traverse a space where the tragedy, brutality and injustice of St. John’s execution are experienced in the present day in real time and space.
+Through the contemporary sculptural language of this modern day representation of St. John’s beheading, Biblical tragedy shall resonate with current world cultural events and offer viewers a visceral analysis of justice and peace.

-The 59th International Art Exhibition will take place from 23rd April to 27th November 2022 and will be curated by Cecilia Alemani.
+Curated by Cecilia Alemani, the 59th International Art Exhibition will take place from 23rd April to 27th November 2022.
 It will be titled The Milk of Dreams, a name borrowed from a book by Leonora Carrington.
-Alemani says, “the Surrealist artist describes a magical world where life is constantly re-envisioned through the prism of the imagination, and where everyone can change, be transformed, become something and someone else.
+In this regard, Alemani expalins that “the surrealist artist describes a magical world where life is constantly re-envisioned through the prism of the imagination, and where everyone can change, be transformed, become something and someone else.
 The exhibition takes us on an imaginary journey through metamorphoses of the body and definitions of humanity.”
-Cecilia Alemani is a curator who has organized many exhibitions of contemporary artists.
-She is currently Director and Chief Curator of High Line Art, the programme of public art of the urban park in New York, and is the past curator of the Italian Pavilion at the Biennale Arte 2017.
+Alemani has organized several exhibitions by contemporary artists.
+She is currently Director and Chief Curator of High Line Art, the public multimedia contemporary art programme of New York’s urban park.
+In 2017 she curated the Italian Pavilion at the Biennale di Venezia.

-Malta returned to La Biennale di Venezia in 2017 after a 17-year absence, and again in 2019.
+After a 17-year absence, Malta returned to the Biennale di Venezia in 2017 and again in 2019.
 Prior to that, it had participated with a special exhibition of Maltese Artists in 1958 and a National Pavilion in 1999.
-Both the 2017 Malta Pavilion, titled Homo Melitensis: An Incomplete Inventory in 19 Chapters, as well as the 2019 Malta Pavilion, titled Maleth / Haven /Port — Heterotopias of Evocation, received international press acclaim, garnering a host of high-profile media accolades and acknowledgements.
+Both the 2017 Malta Pavilion (Homo Melitensis: An Incomplete Inventory in 19 Chapters) and the 2019 Malta Pavilion (Maleth / Haven /Port – Heterotopias of Evocation) received international press acclaim, garnering a host of high-profile media accolades and acknowledgements.

-Maltese Academic, Digital Curation Lab Director at the University of Salford, Manchester and previously the Artistic Director at Spazju Kreattiv, Valletta
+Maltese Academic.
+He is currently Digital Curation Lab Director at the University of Salford, Manchester.
+Previously he was Artistic Director at Spazju Kreattiv, Valletta.

 An award-winning executive producer and commissioning editor working globally across documentary and film.

-Visual artist and Chairman of Spazju Kreattiv, Valletta, since 2013
+Visual artist and Chairman of Fondazzjoni Kreattività since 2013.

-The evaluation was chaired by Mr. Eric Fenech Sevasta, Director Corporate Services at Arts Council Malta.
+The evaluation was chaired by Eric Fenech Sevasta, Director Corporate Services at Arts Council Malta.